IOS: Inter-Operator Scheduler for CNN Acceleration: Background and Related Work

 To address the large schedule space problem, IOS utilizes dynamic programming to take advantage of the common sub-schedules among different schedules.
-In addition, IOS also supports concurrent execution of different types of operators, addressing the limitation of MetaFlow and TASO.
+Also, IOS supports concurrent execution of different types of operators, addressing the limitation of MetaFlow and TASO.